sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/kubernetes.md

 Follow the [standard upgrade procedure](../deploy/kubernetes/update.md) to upgrade your deployment.

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.43).*

 ## 3.41 -> 3.42.2

 Follow the [standard upgrade procedure](../deploy/kubernetes/update.md) to upgrade your deployment.

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.42).*

 ## 3.40 -> 3.41

 - The Postgres DBs `frontend` and `codeintel-db` are now given 1 hour to begin accepting connections before Kubernetes restarts the containers. [#4136](https://github.com/sourcegraph/deploy-sourcegraph/pull/4136)

 Follow the [standard upgrade procedure](../deploy/kubernetes/update.md) to upgrade your deployment.

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.41).*

 ## 3.39 -> 3.40.2